 - an education program provided under the Education Act

 - a day camp, vacation camp or other recreational program that operates for less than 12 consecutive weeks

 - supervision of children at a recreational facility, retail centre or other commercial establishment where the parents of the children remain on the premises and are available

-- private babysitting for 6 children or less, not including the caregiver's own children
+- private (unlicensed/unapproved) child care providers for 6 children or less, not including the caregiver's own children

 - approved family day homes, which are monitored by a family day home agency

-The Child Care Licensing Regulation sets out the minimum standards that must be met in a licensed child care program to ensure that the health, safety and developmental needs of children are met.
+The Child Care Licensing Regulation sets out the minimum standards that must be met in a licensed child care program to ensure that safety, well-being and developmental needs of children are met.

 Children's Services licenses, monitors and issues enforcement actions.
-If you have any questions about applying for a child care licence, please contact your local Children’s Services office.
+If you have any questions about applying for a child care licence, contact your local Children’s Services office.